Bloomberg Media Initiative Africa Financial Journalism Training Program (BMIA FJT)

 • All applicants will be required to upload a writing sample.

 Candidates with professional financial journalism experience will be required to upload a recent sample of their best-written work.
-Candidates without journalism experience will be required to upload the following:
+Candidates without journalism experience will be required to upload:

 • A brief, recent writing sample on a relevant topic and